uwbaddev/baddie-match/README.md

 ## Developing

+### Docker
+### Setting Up the Dev Env
+1. Make a Copy of .env.sample, name it .env and move it the root dir.

+2. From the root dir, run ./devops.init.sh

+3. When the script finishes, verify that it has been setup properly by visiting localhost:8000.

+### Info:
+- You will only need to run init.sh if you run nuke.sh or make changes to dependencies, ie: package.json or requirements.txt.
+This includes switching branches with different dependencies.
+- The script will automatically populate your dev env with production data, with test_ appended to it.
+- The frontend is hosted at localhost:8000
+- The backend is hosted at localhost:5000
+- The db is hosted at localhost:5800

+### Other scripts:
+- init.sh, inits the dev env
+- stop.sh and restart.sh, stops and starts the containers once built
+- nuke.sh, removes all docker containers, db data, and docker images.

+### Troubleshooting and Common errors:
+Q: I get a db error at the end of the init.sh script
+A: Go the terminal of the app container, and run `python3 app/scripts/createTables.py`, and `python3 -m app.scripts.add_prod_data`

+If all else fails, run ./devops/nuke.sh from the root, and re-run init.sh.

+### OLD
 ### Frontend

 The frontend is built using [React.js](https://reactjs.org/).
 You will need [npm](https://www.npmjs.com/) to get started.
 After downloading, you can get the frontend server working locally by running: